top of page

 I strongly encourage students from groups historically excluded in STEM to inquire about joining the lab, including members of racial or ethnic minority groups, 2SLGBTQ+ people, women, first generation college students, immigrants, individuals with differing abilities, students from a low-income background, or other marginalized groups.

-All prospective graduate students and postdocs should sent me (ramirezmd [at] uncw.edua brief email (≤3 paragraphs) with the following information:
+All prospective graduate students and postdocs should send me (ramirezmd [at] uncw.edua brief email (≤3 paragraphs) with the following information:

 1. A description of your career goals and, for prospective graduate students, how obtaining an advanced degree will help you achieve those goals;